-This is based on model estimates from the reference point of the most recent week (3 to 9 April 2021), Tuesday 6 April 2021.
+This is based on model estimates from the reference point of the most recent week (21 to 27 March 2021), Wednesday 24 March 2021.
 More information on reference dates can be found in Section 11: Measuring the data.

-6 .
-Percentage of those testing positive compatible with the UK and other variants
+6. Percentage of those testing positive compatible with the UK and other variants

 A new variant of the coronavirus (COVID-19) was identified in the UK in mid-November 2020.
 The UK variant (B. 1.1.7) of COVID-19 has changes in one of the three genes that coronavirus swab tests detect, known as the S-gene.
 This means in cases compatible with the UK variant, the S-gene is not detected by the current test.
-Other variants, including B.1.525 (first identified in Nigeria), also have this same pattern of gene positivity.
-At present these are rare in the UK so we continue to describe this group as compatible with the UK variant, but we will continue to keep this under review.
+Other variants, including B.1.525 (first identified in Nigeria) may also have this same pattern of gene positivity.
+At present these are rare in the UK so we continue to describe this group as compatible with the UK variant, but we will continue to review.